How do I use the Discussions Index Page?

 The Discussion Index page allows you to view all the discussions within a course.
 As an instructor, you can add discussions and modify discussion settings.
+If you have enabled Discussions Redesign in your course, your discussions will display in the Discussions Redesign interface.

 In Course Navigation, click the Discussions link.